-Fox & Friends Guest Recounts Sheer Terror of Attending Alexandria Ocasio-Cortez Rally
+Fox & Friends guest recounts sheer terror of attending Alexandria Ocasio-Cortez rally

 - Above all, I saw how easy it would be to accept the notion that it was the government’s job to make sure that those things were provided.

 Kruta’s explanation of Ocasio Cortez’s popularity extended into Tuesday when she appeared on Fox & Friends to further recount the harrowing event.
 “They say things, I mean, they talk about things that everybody wants, especially if you’re a parent,” Kruta said.
-“They talk about education for your kids, healthcare for your kids, things that you want.”
+“They talk about education for your kids, health care for your kids, things that you want.”

-She continued: “If you’re not really paying attention to how they’re going to pay for it or the rest of that, it’s easy to fall into that trap and say ‘My kids deserve this.
+She continued: “If you’re not really paying attention to how they’re going to pay for it or the rest of that, it’s easy to fall into that trap and say, ‘My kids deserve this.
 And maybe the government should be responsible for helping me with that.'”

-Kruta went on to say that the event left her feeling deeply uncomfortable, particularly with what she describes as the level of anger among Ocasio-Cortez voters.
+Kruta went on to say the event left her feeling deeply uncomfortable, particularly with what she describes as the level of anger among Ocasio-Cortez voters.
 “It seems like so much effort to be angry about everything instead of focusing on what you can do to change it,” she said.
 “So it was really uncomfortable.”

 It’s unclear if Kruta has ever attended a Trump rally.